 A quick way to change how you’re feeling about their behaviour or the situation you find yourself in is to ask yourself:

 “What’s going on for my child right now?”

 This simple question helps get you out of your head and moves you to the perspective of the child and into your heart.
 It facilitates empathy and finding a solution to the problem.
 When you know (or can at least guess) what’s going on, then you can pinpoint a possible solution.

 3. Get Some Help

 Feeling stressed every day, hanging out for ‘wine time’ or overeating chocolate or junk food, is not the way to be a good mum.
-Our kids need us to be the best we can be (not perfection, just better than feeling bad about ourselves and our parenting) so that they can be the best they can be.
+Our kids need us to be the best we can be (not perfect!) so that they can be the best they can be.

 Offloading and debriefing with friends and family can be helpful, but unless they can help us with creating a plan to feel less stressed and move forward, then they can actually help us continue feeling stuck.
 Have a rant, but then contact a professional who specializes in parenting to help you out.

 Feeling constantly frustrated is not a part of normal healthy parenting.
 It’s okay to have been this way in the past, now is the time to move on from it, let go of the mummy guilt about past behaviours and move to where you want to be.

 Our kids grow up too fast for us to be unhappy.